 Cadmium coatings are particularly useful in the electrical, electronic, aerospace, mining, offshore, automotive and defence industries where they are applied to bolts and other fasteners, chassis, connectors and other components.

 Electroplating accounts for over 90 per cent of all cadmium used in coatings but mechanical plating and vacuum or ion deposition have some commercial significance.
 The coating is normally specified in thickness' between 5 and 25 µm depending on the severity of the atmosphere.
 Chromate post-treatment of the coating can increase coating life.

 Cadmium is electrodeposited on the metal article from an electrolyte solution of cadmium salts in barrels or vats.
 These electrolyte solutions are nearly always based on the alkaline cyanide system.
 Other solution types are used, such as those based on fluoroborates, but these have not proved popular as they lack the excellent combination of brightness, covering power, throwing power and wide operating parameters of the alkaline cyanide system.
 When a current is passed through the electrolyte, cadmium is electrodeposited on the metal article at the cathode and cadmium from the anode goes into solution.
+Typically, cadmium in the electrolyte is replenished by cadmium balls in an anode basket.
 Large or delicate articles are attached to racks and vat-plated whilst small components, such as bolts, washers, nuts, springs and clips can be vat-plated in drum cages or plated in a rotating barrel.